- Location: Vermont

 - Your completed and signed registration renewal form.

-- A completed driver license application (if you did not receive a renewal notice).
+- A completed Application for License/Permit (Form VL021) if you did not receive a renewal notice.

 To keep your driving skills sharp and honed, you should consider enrolling in a supplemental traffic school course every few years.
 Though not required, it will help keep you road-alert while behind the wheel, and, maybe, depending on your carrier, give you a discount on your insurance rates.